fredszaq/photography-technical/README.md

 A presentation on the technical aspects of photography based using [reveal.js](https://github.com/hakimel/reveal.js)

-#LICENSE
+## LICENSE

-Slides, pictures* and graphics
-Thibaut Lorrain - CC BY 2.0
+Slides, pictures* and graphics: Thibaut Lorrain - CC BY 2.0

 *Except "Camera Obscura", "Nicéphore Niépse Portrait" and "Point de Vue du Gras" which are public domain

-Reveal.js
-Hakim El Hattab and Contributors - MIT
+reveal.js: Hakim El Hattab and Contributors - MIT